 General

 The Relay station shall perform channel access as per the procedure described in section 6.2.
-The Relay station shall not use the RTS CTS mechanism.
+The Relay station shall not use the RTS/CTS mechanism for channel access, but it shall relay RTS/CTS bursts.

 If a burst is to be relayed, the DPP SS shall indicate that in the CTRL-MSG within the burst using the Relay Option field and ACK Indication field as described in requirement 9.1.3 and in Table 4.